 Liberal friends claiming not to like this country and to much prefer other countries…

 Hmmph.
-This has become more widespread after Brexit.
+This has become more widespread after Brexit, but it’s been around for a long time.
 I don’t like it.
 A lot of funny stuff going on, it seems to me, in those kinds of claims.
 A lot of idealisation of the foreign other.
 A lot of taking your least favourite Brits (or more usually, your least favourite English people, since there’s been a certain amount of idealisation of Scotland too), and comparing them, not with their equivalents in other countries, but with the foreign equivalents of the English people you do like.

 A fair amount of ‘classism’ in the mix too: Middle-class folk trying to distance themselves from their ‘own’ plebs in order to ingratiate themselves (if only in their imaginations) with middle class folk in other countries.

 Jingoistic patriotism is unattractive, but equally so, I think, is the affectation of despising your own country.

 Parents are not appealing when they’re always bragging about how much better their own kids are than anyone else’s or shoving other people’s kids aside to get the best for their own.
 But the opposite is, if anything, even worse: parents who put their own kids down and say other people’s kids are better.